hapax/hapax.github.io/assets/simple-physics.md

 *Brownian motion.* Before the 20th century, the notion that matter was made of tiny, indivisible lumps was regarded with skepticism.
-But in 1905, long before we could see atoms with microscopes, a Swiss patent clerk came up with a brilliant method for proving their existence.
+But in 1905, long before we could see atoms with microscopes, a Swiss patent clerk came up with a brilliant indirect method for proving their existence.
 The clerk was none other than Albert Einstein, and his proof uses random walks.
 Let's see how he did it!

 We start by pouring a viscous fluid into a tall container of volume